ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

     static constexpr bool hasOneSpatial;
 ```

-Using the dotproduct as binary example expression we have
+Using the *dot-product* as a binary expression example, we have
 ```cpp
 template <int DerivativeOrder, typename LFArgs>
     auto evaluateDerivativeOfExpression(const LFArgs &lfArgs) const {